webshotapi/php-client/README.md

 # WebShotApi.com API client for PHP

-Take screenshot and save image in JPG, PNG, PDF.
-You can also extract selectors for all HTML elements with coordinates and css styles after browser rendering.
+Capture screenshots and save images in various formats such as JPG, PNG, and PDF effortlessly.
+Additionally, leverage the capability to extract selectors for every HTML element, complete with coordinates and CSS styles post-browser rendering.
-In our api you can create project and send all you urls to queue.
-Our server will do all the work for you
+Utilize our API to initiate a project and enqueue all your URLs seamlessly.
+Our server is equipped to handle all the necessary tasks, streamlining the process for your convenience.

+**Use unique AI algorithm to remove cookies popup before take sceenshot**

 Full documentation about our api you can find in this website [Website screenshot API DOCS](https://webshotapi.com/docs/)